Take Action at UI Cancer Center

 Cancer Genomics Shared Resource (CGSR)

 Cancer Genomics (CGSR) Shared Resource provides UI Cancer Center members with the ability to interpret the role of the genome in cancer.
+The purpose of the CGSR is to provide UI Cancer Center investigators with a means of characterizing the effects of mutagenic events and efficiently conduct highly mechanistic examinations of cancer genetics.
 CGSR provides a high level of technical expertise and hands-on training in RNA and DNA sequencing and gene editing, educational efforts, and free consultations for UI Cancer Center members.
-CGSR is led by UI Cancer Center member Brad Merrill, PhD, associate professor of biochemistry and molecular genetics.
-Managers are Stefan Green, PhD; Zarema Arbieva, PhD; and Maureen Regan, MS.

 Flow Cytometry Shared Resource (FCSR)